mhagyesh07/ITCC_System/README.md

 - **User Profile Management:** Users can view their profile information.
 - **Ticket Creation:** Authenticated users can create new support tickets with details like title and description.
 - **View User's Tickets:** Users can view a list of tickets they have submitted.
-- **View Specific Ticket:** Users can view the detailed information of a specific ticket.
+- **View Specific Ticket:** Users can view the detailed information of a specific ticket..
-- **Ticket Updates:** Users can update their tickets (Note: current backend routes don't explicitly show a general ticket update by user, mainly close and admin comment.
-This point might need to be refined or removed if only admins can update).
-- **Close Tickets:** Users or Admins can close tickets.
+- **Close Tickets:** Admins can close tickets.

 **Admin Functionalities:**
 - **Admin Dashboard:** Centralized panel for administrative tasks.
 - **View All Tickets:** Admins can view all tickets submitted in the system.